 But, if not, you are in for a treat.
 The sandstone bluffs allow for a very narrow slot in which you can walk through carefully.
-In the middle of the canyon, you will see the ” Mushroom Cave” riddled with graffiti and the remnants of many fires bonfires via the black ash evidence on the sandstone walls.
+In the middle of the canyon, you will see the ” Mushroom Cave” riddled with graffiti and the remnants of many fires and bonfires via the black ash evidence on the sandstone walls.

 It should be noted that once you are in, the only way out is by going forward.
-There is absolutely no room to go backward, especially with others behind you.
+There is no room to go backward, especially with others behind you.